Couples Therapy & Marriage Counseling

 Every couple is different, but in general, I strive to help you bring back the connectedness, loving kindness and passion that you once had, and to build and strengthen a sense of team work on which the both of you can rely to meet life’s challenges together.

-A consultation can assist you in determining whether therapy might be useful for you.
-We will explore your present situation, needs and questions and concerns about therapy.
-We will come to understand whether it would be appropriate for you to enter therapy at this time, and if so what kind of therapy and whether or not we would like to work together.
-If the answer to this is no, I will provide you with referrals for other therapists.
+A consultation, consisting of one or more sessions, can assist you in determining whether therapy might be useful for you and if we feel like a good fit.
+We will explore your present situation and needs as well as questions and concerns that you may have about therapy.
+We will come to understand if it would be appropriate for you to enter therapy at this time, and whether we want to move forward together.

-The MFT, or Marriage and Family Therapist, is the license issued by the Board of Behavioral Science of the State of California to therapists who have a Master’s degree in Clinical or Counseling Psychology, who has passed both written and oral examinations administered by the Board, and who have completed 3,000 hours of supervised clinical experience.
+The MFT, or Marriage and Family Therapist, is the license issued by the Board of Behavioral Science of the State of California to therapists who have passed a Master’s degree in Clinical or Counseling Psychology, who have passed both written and oral examinations administered by the Board, and who have completed 3,000 hours of supervised clinical experience.
 License renewal requires 36 hours of continuing education every two years.
-The license allows the MFT to call themselves a psychotherapist and provide therapy to individuals, couples, families and children.
-MFT used to be referred to as MFCC (Marriage, Family and Child Counselor).
-The new license recognizes that we are doing, and are qualified to do, psychotherapy rather than simply counseling.
+The license allows the MFT to refer to themselves as a psychotherapist and provide therapy to individuals, couples, families and children.

-If you are thinking about starting therapy, please feel free to call to discuss this further.
-My office is in Walnut Creek and can reach me at (925) 948-0562.
-If I do not answer in person, please leave a message and I will call you back shortly.
-You may also email me at therapy@susanberger.net.
+My office is in Walnut Creek, California for in person sessions.
+I also able able to conduct remote therapy for anyone living in California.
+If you are thinking about starting therapy, please feel free to call or email to discuss this further.
+You can leave a voicemail at (925) 948-0562.
+I will call you back shortly.
+(Please note this phone number does not accept texts).
+You may also email me at therapy@susanberger.net